 PLEASE USE MY SWAP IDEAS!
 Always feel free to copy my swaps as international or regional swaps.
 Ideas exist to be free!

-Deco Books, (As differentiated from friendship books); Please send no more than four at a time.
+Deco Books, (As differentiated from friendship books); Please send no more than two at a time.
 I love Deco Books, within limits.
-"Movie Star" and "Entertainer Fan" Decos, & Decos about Babies, if sent to me, will be passed along untouched, should the occasion arise.
 Pornography will be destroyed.
 Just don't send it!
 It's a Federal Crime!

 I Love Color

 I love Batik, even scraps for making patches.

 I wear turbans because of hair loss.
 They're pricey.
 Sometimes people who have them don't need them any more.
 If you come upon one or some, please put them in a zip-lock bag and send them to my snail mail address above.
 It's bold type.